timlefkowitz/Trainer-s-Corner/README.md

 	1. Card Database Management – Store and manage a collection of trading cards.

-	2. Search & Filtering – Allow users to search for cards by name, type, rarity, or set.
+	2. Search & Filtering – Allow users to search for cards by name, type, rarity, illustration artist or set.

 	3. Pricing System – Implement price tracking and market trends.